matheuscscp/gke-metadata-server/README.md

 #### JWKS Rotation

-In case you are rotating the keys used by the ServiceAccount Issuer, the emulator has a feature for periodically rotating the JWKS document.
-This feature fetches the JWKS document from the Kubernetes API Server and updates it in a GCS bucket.
-The feature requires the configuration of a Google Service Account for the emulator to perform the required GCS API calls.
-Check the Helm Values API for details (see the deploy section below).
+In case you are rotating the keys used by the Kubernetes ServiceAccount Issuer, the emulator has a feature for periodically rotating the JWKS document in a GCS bucket.
+This feature fetches the JWKS document from the Kubernetes API Server and updates it in the bucket.
+It requires the configuration of a Google Service Account for the emulator to perform the required GCS API calls.
+Check the Helm Values API for details (see the deploy section further below).

-When using this feature, there must be an IAM Policy binding for this Google Service Account granting the IAM Role `roles/iam.workloadIdentityUser` to the Kubernetes ServiceAccount used by the emulator Pods.
-The next sections gives details on how grant roles to Kubernetes ServiceAccounts.
+The emulator will also use a federated token for its own Kubernetes ServiceAccount in order to use this Google Service Account.
+Because of that, this Google Service Account needs an IAM Policy that binds the IAM Role `roles/iam.workloadIdentityUser` to the Kubernetes ServiceAccount.
+When using the Helm Chart, the Kubernetes ServiceAccount is created with the name `gke-metadata-server`, and the namespace (where both the DaemonSet and the ServiceAccount are created) is defined via the Helm Values (default: `kube-system`).
+The next sections gives details on how to grant roles to the federated Kubernetes ServiceAccounts.

 ### Configure GCP Workload Identity Federation for Kubernetes